Material-Blazor/Material.Blazor/Material.Blazor/Components/SegmentedButtonSingle/MBSegmentedButtonSingle.md

 ﻿---
-uid: C.MBSegmentedButtonMulti
+uid: C.MBSegmentedButtonSingle
-title: MBSegmentedButtonMulti
+title: MBSegmentedButtonSingle
 ---
-# MBSegmentedButtonMulti&lt;TItem&gt;
+# MBSegmentedButtonSingle&lt;TItem&gt;

 ## Summary

-A [Material Segmented Button](https://github.com/material-components/material-components-web/tree/v8.0.0/packages/mdc-segmented-button#segmented-buttons) as a multi-select.
+A [Material Segmented Button](https://github.com/material-components/material-components-web/tree/v8.0.0/packages/mdc-segmented-button#segmented-buttons) as a single-select.

 ## Details

 - Accepts an `IEnumerable<MBIconBearingSelectElement<TItem>>` of selectable items;
-- Binds to an `IList<TItem>` of all items selected;
+- Binds to a `TItem` for the selected value;
 - Ignores the `Disabled` parameter because Material Components Web segmented buttons do not implement a disabled state.

 ## Assisting Blazor Rendering with `@key`